percona/postgres/contrib/pg_tde/documentation/docs/global-key-provider-configuration/set-principal-key.md

 ## Parameter description

 * `key-name` is the name under which the principal key is stored in the provider.
-* `global_vault_provider` the name of the global key provider you previously configured.
+* `global_vault_provider` is the name of the global key provider you previously configured.
 * Third parameter (optional):
     * `true` requires the key to be newly created.
 If the key already exists, the function fails.
     * `false` or omitted (default), allows reuse of an existing key if it exists.
 If not, a new key is created under the specified name.